JasmineZJW/JasmineZJW.github.io/_posts/2017-11-19-TitleCase-Check.md

   end;
 ```

-For example, text '"I have a TV and a desk' will be updated as '"I Have A TV And A Desk"' in the above process.
+For example, text "I have a TV and a desk will be updated as "I Have A TV And A Desk" in the above process.

 ## 2. To Lowcase the Pre-Defined Values

-The below macro cycle is to check whether each pre-defined value separated by a '|' in the macro parameter &EXCL. exist in the text and use PRXCHANGE function to replace it as lowcase text.
-The '/i' modifier will make the match case insensitive.
+The below macro cycle is to check whether each pre-defined value separated by a "|" in the macro parameter &EXCL. exist in the text and use PRXCHANGE function to replace it as lowcase text.
+The "/i" modifier will make the match case insensitive.

 ```swift
   %let i=1;